bassamsdata/Nea/README.md

 ## Version Tracking

 Nightly versions are tracked with a unique identifier and creation date, allowing you to roll back to previous versions if needed.

+# About the Name

+Nea means “new things”